 When cutting grass or trying to get rid of garbage, there are usually guidelines as to where a person can or can't blow grass.
 Also, the way that they manage waste in general usually comes with strict guidelines.
-It may seem like surprising news for some, but Ohio state law doesn't have an article that says a person can't blow grass onto the street.
+It may seem like surprising news for some, but Ohio state criminal law doesn't have an article that says a person can't blow grass onto the street.
 This isn't exactly a law that should be taken advantage of, though.
 Although blowing glass is not inherently illegal in Ohio, if there are things like glass, bottles, and wire, amongst other things, a person can be in deeper trouble as these are labeled as injurious objects in local city codes across the Buckeye State.

 Blowing Grass Onto A Roadway is Not Illegal in Ohio, But ...